What is a blog? What is blogging? What does it mean to be a blogger?

 A blogger is essentially the expert responsible for creating blogs or blogging.
 There are a host of famous bloggers and blogging platforms on the web today.
 But many bloggers are behind-the-scenes employees in a marketing team.

 Blogging can be a side gig or career for creative people who want to monetize their time online.
 You can build your blog and publish affiliate content to earn money.
-You could even use your blog to draw attention to your small online store.
+You could even use your blog to draw attention when bringing your brick and mortar store online.
 Other bloggers work for content marketing agencies.

 Even companies hire bloggers specifically to work on their content strategy.
 These bloggers are usually part of a content marketing team.
 They may be responsible for running the blog for the business or simply contributing to it.

 Bloggers, like writers and marketers, can specialize in certain niches.
 There are food bloggers, travel bloggers, and beauty bloggers out there.
 Bloggers who don’t work for agencies or companies are also influencers in their niche.
 It’s common to find bloggers with highly active social profiles today.